 Organisations with outstanding reporting for grants through OMI may not be considered for new funding.

 The Pathways to Improvement Program (PIP) is a development program for community language schools.
 The PIP has been developed to improve and maintain quality language teaching and learning.
 The PIP helps administrators, teachers, parents, community members and students understand what makes a good community language school and quality language program.

-To apply for funding in 2020, community language schools must achieved Stage 1 - Registration of the PIP delivered by the Australian Institute of Management Western Australia (AIMWA).
+To apply for Per Capita funding, community language schools must have achieved Stage 1 - Registration of the PIP.

-Schools that achieve the Registration stage will qualify for future CLS funding, subject to maintaining their PIP portfolio documentation.
+Schools that achieve the registration stage will qualify for future community language school funding, subject to maintaining their PIP portfolio documentation.
 The annual application process requires schools to provide updated school information, student enrolment details, and budget.
 All other information is gathered through the PIP.

 The State Library of Western Australia (SLWA) houses an extensive collection of teaching materials and resources for more than 40 languages.
-The collection has been made available to language teachers, particularly those from the community languages sector, through the Office of Multicultural Interests.
+The collection has been made available to language teachers, particularly those from the community languages sector, through OMI.

 The Community Languages Collection comprises a range of hardcopy, digital, audio and visual resources that can be used in classes or in the development of lesson plans, ensuring students are receiving the best possible language education.

-The State Library of Western Australia has also developed Teacher Resources for use by community language teachers.
-The CLC is available at the State Library of Western Australia, Perth Cultural Centre, 25 Francis Street, Northbridge.
+The State Library of WA has also developed Teacher Resources for use by community language teachers.
+The Community Languages Collection is available at the State Library of WA, Perth Cultural Centre, 25 Francis Street, Northbridge.